-Per federal law, the University of Arkansas at Pine Bluff is required to annually disclose statistical data on all fires that occur in on-campus student housing facilities.
+Per federal law, the UAPBPD is required to annually disclose statistical data on all fires that occur in on-campus student housing facilities.
 Therefore, if you encounter a live fire in one of these facilities, you should immediately get to a safe place, then dial 911.
 Once the emergency has passed, you should notify University Police at (870) 575-8102 to investigate and document the incident for disclosure in the University's annual fire statistics.
-If a member of the UAPB community finds evidence of a fire that has been extinguished, and